mak448a/mak448a.github.io/blog/compile-ios-godot-without-mac.md

 layout: blog
 title: How to compile Godot to iOS without a Mac
 permalink: /blog/compile-ios-godot-without-mac
 description: Ever wanted to compile a Godot app to an iPhone IPA without owning a Mac or renting a Mac in the cloud?
-This guide is for you!
+This is a guide to export/compile a Godot Project or XCodeProject to iOS without owning a Mac!
 date: July 22, 2024
 edited: December 8, 2024
 ---